taoxu0903/appcat-ruleset-reader/README.md

 # AppCat Ruleset Collector

 A Java application that collects and processes AppCat rulesets and exports them to Excel format.
+Note: to leverage AI to quickly summarize the ruleset, ChatGPT or DeepSeek are recommended.

 ## Features